Pseudoliparis belyaevi: Geographic range

-Pseudoliparis belyaevi has been found in the NW Pacific Ocean in the Izu-Ogasawara and Japan Trench.
-They were caught as deep as 7579m in the Japan Trench.
+Pseudoliparis belyaevi has been found in the Northwest Pacific Ocean in the Izu-Ogasawara and Japan Trench as deep as 7579 meters in the Japan Trench.
 This possibly breaks the depth record for a fish collected from the seafloor, previously held by Pseudoliparis swirei at a depth of 7,966 m (26,135 ft).
 The Liparidae family originated in the North Pacific then made its way to the Southern Ocean and Antarctica, then along the Americas.
-The water in these areas is either temperate or cold.
+The waters in these areas is either temperate or cold.

 Habitat

 There are over 300 species of Snailfish.
-While many live in shallow waters (tidepools) and river estuaries, some have adapted to the cold water, as well as the high-pressure depths of the world's deepest trenches over 7,000m.
+While many live in shallow waters such as tidepools and river estuaries, some have adapted to the cold water and the high-pressure depths of oceanic trenches at over 7,000 meters deep.
 In general, the snailfish (notably genus Pseudoliparis) is the most common and dominant family in the hadal zone.

-Pseudoliparis belyaevi is a marine and deep-sea species which inhabits depths exceeding 6,000 meters that was described from a single specimen from 6380–7587 m in the Japan Trench.
+Pseudoliparis belyaevi is a marine and deep-sea species which inhabits depths exceeding 6,000 meters that was described from a single specimen from 6380–7587 meters in the Japan Trench.
 They are extremely rare and are found to have greatest relative abundance at 7703m.
-The family Liparidae can occupy depths of 6500-8000m in the Japan Trench, Mariana Trench, and Puerto Rico Trench.
+The family Liparidae can occupy depths of 6500-8000m in the Japan Trench, Marianas Trench, and Puerto Rico Trench.